anjjriit/view-maker/README.md

 Please note that the header and footer pictured above are called in by the master page, so if you did not use our **[make:master](#makemaster)** command, you will see the output of your masterpage instead.

+As you can see the workflow with the **[make:foundation](#makefoundation)** command is optimal, in under a minute you are able to stand up a working crud application.
+You can then easily modify it to add the fields you want, and you have everything in place to support what you need, including all the basics like the model, migration, route and controller, as well as a unit test, api controller, and factory method for seeding.
+The **[make:foundation](#makefoundation)** command provides you with a complete foundation to start from.

+Also see the [tip for using make:auth](#tip-for-using-makeauth) to see how you can use artisan's native make:auth command to set up all your auth views to extend the master page you have created with [make:master](#makemaster).

 ## make:views

 The make views lets you quickly scaffold views for create, show, edit, and index, based on your input.